-Visiting the Korean DMZ (Demilitarized Zone) is now one of the famous one-day trips you can take from Seoul.
-It’s a must-see place to learn about Korean history, and visitors can only go to the DMZ on a guided tour.
-Make sure to book your time and schedule it for the beginning of your trip.
-On occasion, the DMZ closes with little or no warning.
+Visiting the Korean DMZ (Demilitarized Zone) is one of the most popular day trips from Seoul.
+It’s a great place to learn about Korean history.
+You can only visit the DMZ with a guided tour, so make sure to book in advance—preferably at the start of your trip.

 In a hurry to find the best DMZ tours?